- Research and consultancy

 Cranfield University is proud to be the coordinating partner of the STREAM Industrial Doctoral Centre (www.stream-idc.net) which provides EngD and PhD opportunities for students wishing to pursue a career in the water sector.

-This studentship will provide a bursary of up to £16,000 p.a. (tax free) plus fees* for three yearsMore
+Sponsored by Anglian Water this studentship will provide a bursary of £16,000 (tax free) plus fees* for one year.More

 Developing An Intelligent Overhead Irrigation System For High Quality Horticultural Field Crops